Dicerna Pharma (DRNA) Received its Third Buy in a Row

 After Cowen & Co. and H.C.
-Wainwright gave Dicerna Pharma (NASDAQ: DRNA) a Buy rating last month, the company received another Buy, this time from Chardan Capital.
-Analyst Keay Nakae reiterated a Buy rating on Dicerna Pharma today and set a price target of $25.00.
-The company’s shares closed last Monday at $19.41.
+Wainwright gave Dicerna Pharma (NASDAQ: DRNA) a Buy rating last month, the company received another Buy, this time from B.Riley FBR.
+Analyst Mayank Mamtani reiterated a Buy rating on Dicerna Pharma today and set a price target of $30.00.
+The company’s shares closed last Monday at $19.71.

-According to TipRanks.com, Nakae is a 2-star analyst with an average return of -0.4% and a 41.4% success rate.
-Nakae covers the Healthcare sector, focusing on stocks such as Arrowhead Pharmaceuticals, Emergent Biosolutions, and Kodiak Sciences.
+According to TipRanks.com, Mamtani is a 4-star analyst with an average return of 7.4% and a 31.8% success rate.
+Mamtani covers the Healthcare sector, focusing on stocks such as Spring Bank Pharmaceuticals, Arrowhead Pharmaceuticals, and Spectrum Pharmaceuticals.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Dicerna Pharma with a $33.00 average price target, a 65.7% upside from current levels.
-In a report released yesterday, Cowen & Co. also maintained a Buy rating on the stock.
+Currently, the analyst consensus on Dicerna Pharma is a Strong Buy with an average price target of $30.60, which is a 50.0% upside from current levels.
+In a report issued on February 27, Cowen & Co. also maintained a Buy rating on the stock.

 See today’s analyst top recommended stocks >>